The Power of Essential Carotenoids for Optimal Eye Health

 There was a study reported in the British Journal of Ophthalmology which found that egg yolks and corn had the highest levels of lutein and zeaxanthin, but could be found in most green leafy vegetables and colored fruits and vegetables.
 Lutein enriched egg yolks can be found that were naturally formed by feeding the chickens pigment -rich feed.

-Eye Vitamins and the Carotenoids
+Eye Vitamins and the Power of Carotenoids Insights from the AREDS Studies

-The AREDS 2 document:
+The AREDS 2 document: AREDS2: Perspectives, Recommendations, and Unanswered Questions

 The AREDS 2 formula: